qbroker/nwSaver/README.md

 8. On Linux execute nw in the folder xxx/nwjs-sdk-v0.38.1-linux-x64
 9. On Windows execute nw.exe in the folder xxx/nwjs-sdk-v0.38.1-linux-x64
 10. nw.js should start and give you TWc
-11. If your tiddlers only have view mode, save and reload once

 ## TWc information
 * The TWc nwSaver.html in this repo has the plugin loaded and works out of the box
-* To use you own TWc import all tiddlers into nwSaver.html, if you rename it, you must also rename "main" in package.json too
+* To use your own TWc import all tiddlers into nwSaver.html, if you rename it, rename "main" in package.json too
 * The save macro can be added to SideBarOptions like ```<<nwsaver>>```
 * Now you should have a TWc that can save
-* You need use a TWc that has already the nwSaver-Plugin.js installed during loading, else saving is not possible
+* You need to use a TWc that has already the nwSaver-Plugin.js installed during loading, else saving is not possible

 ## nwTWcAppStyle-plugin.js
 The nwTWcAppStyle-plugin.js gives an application like window under nw.js that has the same chrome on Linux and Windows, at present it does not work in a browser.